Wrongful Dismissal Lawyer Hamilton

 The primary purpose of reasonable notice is to give the employee an opportunity and a reasonable period of time to search for other employment.
 The period of notice is not necessarily equivalent to the period required to find new employment.
 The obligation of the employer is to give reasonable notice; failure to do so will expose your employer to damages for the loss of salary and benefits you would have received during the period of reasonable notice.

-When Should You Call a Wrongful Dismissal Lawyer in Hamilton?
+When Should You Call a Hamilton Wrongful Dismissal Lawyer?

 If you have signed an employment contract and you and your employer previously agreed on the length of notice you would be given in the event of your termination, then those terms would generally govern unless you were coerced or influenced to sign the employment agreement.
 Otherwise, what you signed off on will generally govern.